 3. The Dead Sea

 The Dead Sea is one of those places I didn’t realize I needed to see so badly until I was there.
 I went to Israel largely for other reasons, but swimming in the Dead Sea really blew me away because I can’t actually swim.
 The sensation of effortlessly floating is truly incredible.
 And my skin has never felt better than after rubbing off Dead Sea mud off my entire body.
 It’s trite to say that it’s a once-in-a-lifetime experience especially because I hope to repeat it.
 It was fabulous.

-Israel is the only country in the world that has another country inside it (sort of, depending on who you ask).
+Palestine is unique in that it is fully encircled by Israel.
+Though this is not the only country in the world fully encircled by another country, it is certainly one of the only ones whose existence as a country is disputed altogether.
 You won’t need to go through passport control, but you do need to go in and out of a heavily guarded checkpoint to get in and out of the West Bank, where Palestinians live.
 It’s kind of a fascinating experience in part because how different life is there from the rest of Israel but also because of how much misinformation exists about the area from both the pro-Israeli and pro-Palestinian sides.
 If you’re like me, you want to see it for yourself instead of believing anyone’s side of the story.

 Places like Bethlehem on Palestinian territory are hugely important places if you’re Christian, or if you love provocative and humorous art since Banksy has turned the Israeli-Palestinian border wall into a giant canvas.